axiros/misc_transcrypt/doc/kendo/ch7_routing.md

 ```

-have rendered:
+This should be rendered like follows:

  1. MyApp
  1. Top at app's #top
  1. Comp1 at app's #main
  1. Comp2 at comp1's #sub

-**but, as a complication, anticipating that the #sub mountpoint will only be available when Comp1 has the data we want the Comp2 instantiation & mounting only be done once Comp1 has that data(!)**
+**but, as a complication (anticipating that the #sub mount point will only be available when Comp1 has the data) we want the Comp2 instantiation & mounting only be done once Comp1 has that data(!)**

 How do we do that.
 I think only the component itself can know if the subs can be instantiated in sync (like: app knows that top can be instantiated right away) or if data is missing.